SpotlightKid/SpotlightKid/README.md

 ### Embedded & IoT

+* [mrequests](https://github.com/SpotlightKid/mrequests) - An HTTP client library (not only) for MicroPython with an API similar to requests
-* [micropython-ftplib](https://github.com/SpotlightKid/micropython-ftplib) - An FTP client library for MicroPython.
+* [micropython-ftplib](https://github.com/SpotlightKid/micropython-ftplib) - An FTP client library for MicroPython
 * [micropython-osc](https://github.com/SpotlightKid/micropython-osc) - A minimal OSC client and server library for MicroPython
 * [micropython-stm-lib](https://github.com/SpotlightKid/micropython-stm-lib) - A collection of modules and examples for MicroPython (not only) on STM32F4
 * [osc2mqtt](https://github.com/SpotlightKid/osc2mqtt) - An OSC to MQTT bridge based on pyliblo and paho-mqtt